 Where did you learn it?
 Has it opened your eyes about an element of society, politics, the environment, history, or another person?
 Is it true?
 Do a little research and tell your journal what you’ve learnt!

-Fun and creative journal prompts to inspire you
+Fun and creative journal prompts to inspire your imagination!

 This is often my favourite type of journaling prompt – the chance to let your imagination run wild and answer all the silly hypotheticals!